Entanglement detection in arbitrary dimensional bipartite quantum systems through partial realigned moments: Preliminaries

 \subsection{Entanglement detection criteria using moments}

-Elben et. al. \cite{elben} proposed a method for detecting bipartite entanglement in a many-body mixed state based on estimating moments of the partially transposed density matrix.
-Since partial transposition operation is a positive but not completely positive map so it is not physical and thus it may not be implemented in the experiment.
-But in spite of the above difficulty in realizing the partial transposition operation in experiment, the measurement of their moments is possible.
-A condition to detect entanglement, called $p_3$-PPT criterion, was proposed using the first three PT moments.
-If $\tau$ denotes the partial transposition operation, then the $k^{th}$ moment defined by $ p_k(\rho^{\tau})=tr[(\rho^{\tau})^k]$ has the advantage that it can be estimated using shadow tomography in a more efficient way than if one had to reconstruct the state $\rho$ via full quantum state tomography \cite{elben}.
+Elben et al. \cite{elben} proposed a method for detecting bipartite entanglement in a many-body mixed state based on estimating moments of the partially transposed density matrix.
+Since partial transposition operation is a positive but not completely positive map, it is not physical and thus it may not be implemented in the experiment.
+But despite the above difficulty in realizing the partial transposition operation in the experiment, the measurement of their moments is possible \cite{elben}.
+A condition to detect entanglement called $p_3$-PPT criterion, was proposed using the first three PT moments.
+If $\tau$ denotes the partial transposition operation, then the $k^{th}$ partial moment is defined as

+PT moment has the advantage that it can be estimated using shadow tomography in a more efficient way than if one had to reconstruct the state $\rho$ via full quantum state tomography \cite{elben}.
 The $p_3$-PPT condition states that any PPT state $\rho$ satisfies the following inequality

-The violation of above inequality (\ref{p3ppt}) by any $d_1 \otimes d_2$ dimensional bipartite state $\rho$ indicates that the state is an NPT entangled state.
+The violation of the above inequality (\ref{p3ppt}) by any $d_1 \otimes d_2$ dimensional bipartite state $\rho$ indicates that the state is an NPT entangled state.

-Neven et al. \cite{neven} proposed a set of inequalities, known as $D_k$ inequalities to detect bipartite NPT entangled states.
-Each $D_k$ involves the first $k$ moments of the partially transposed operator $\rho^{\tau}$.
-The violation of any single $D_k$ inequality implies $\rho$ is NPT entangled state.
-One can obtain the first non trivial condition in the form of $D_3$ inequality, which reads
+Neven et al. \cite{neven} proposed a set of inequalities, known as $D_k^{(in)}$ inequalities to detect bipartite NPT entangled states.
+Each $D_k^{(in)}$ involves the first $k$ moments of the partially transposed operator $\rho^{\tau}$.
+The violation of any single $D_k^{(in)}$ inequality implies $\rho$ is NPT entangled state.
+One can obtain the first nontrivial condition in the form of $D_3^{(in)}$ inequality, which reads